 Smart Tip: It only works if it’s real.
 Find the pop culture reference you and your audience have in common.
 If you try to fake it, your audience will eventually catch on and lose interest.

-Make Your Audience a Part of the Action
+Make Your Audience a Part of the Digital Marketing Action

 It’s normal for folks to want to fit in and be a part of something outside of themselves.
 Making your audience an actual part of your marketing efforts is a great way to make them feel like they are truly participating in a relationship with your brand.
 Here are some examples of ways you can start including your audience as part of your marketing: